This post may contain affiliate links. See my affiliate disclosure policy.

 6. Serve immediately while the dish is fresh, zesty, and comforting.

 This recipe is delicious as written, but donโ€™t be afraid to make it your own.
-There are so many simple ways to tweak this baked spaghetti squash without sacrificing flavor.
+There are so many simple ways to tweak this baked spaghetti squash without losing its flavor.
 These easy swaps and tasty add-ins will help you mix things up and keep this dish feeling fresh:

 • Protein boost: Want to make it more filling?
 Toss in chickpeas, white beans, or grilled tofu for a hearty, plant-based protein upgrade.
 You can also sprinkle on hemp seeds or serve with a side of lentils.

 • Cheese swap: Not a fan of vegan parmesan?
-Try crumbled feta (dairy or dairy-free) for that salty Mediterranean bite.
+Try crumbled feta cheese for that salty Mediterranean bite.

 • Veggie variations: Feel free to mix up the veggies!
 Try adding roasted red peppers, chopped cucumbers, zucchini ribbons, or avocado.

 • Nut alternatives: Out of walnuts?
-No problem.
 Use toasted pine nuts, slivered almonds, or pumpkin seeds for that crunchy element.
 They’re all delicious and offer healthy fats and texture.

-If youโ€™re loving the cozy comfort and veggie-packed goodness of baked spaghetti squash, here are a few more pasta-inspired recipes that bring big flavor and nourishing ingredients to the table:
+If youโ€™re loving the cozy comfort and veggie-packed goodness of baked spaghetti squash, here are a few more pasta recipes that bring big flavor and nourishing ingredients to the table:ย

 • When Iโ€™m craving something light, crisp, and refreshing, healthy pasta salad always hits the mark.
 Itโ€™s loaded with crunchy vegetables, tossed in a zesty vinaigrette, and perfect for lunch, picnics, or meal prep.